The Ultimate Guide to Warm Up Exercises

 Some studies have also shown that warming up can actually improve your physical performance, helping you to work out more effectively and with a better range of motion.

 You may be tempted to perform static stretches as you warm up, but this isn’t really the best method (although it’s a fantastic way to cool down after your workout).
 Dynamic stretches and warm ups are most likely to get your body ready ahead of your main exercise session - this means active movements that will build up your heart rate and temperature.
 So any movement that gradually prepares your body for your main workout is likely to be a dynamic warm up.
-Examples include:
+Examples of good pre-workout stretches and exercises include:

 - Brisk walking